donmor/Izayoi_Sakuya-mod-dst/README.en.md

 ### Character perks

-- Collects/crafts 2x faster, and also runs 1.15x faster
+- Collects/crafts 2x faster (can be disabled), and also runs 1.15x faster
 - No sanity drain when confronted with monsters
 - Hunger drops 20% slower
 - 1.25x powerful at night, and runs 1.3x faster